PRP Injection

 The entire treatment can take 30 minutes to an hour.

-PRP injections have zero downtime, but they can cause some mild side effects, such as pain, headache, redness, and itchiness.
+PRP treatment for hair loss has zero downtime, but it can cause some mild side effects, such as pain, headache, redness, and itchiness.
 To ensure proper recovery, you will be provided with some aftercare instructions about:

 Avoid washing the hair for the first 24 hours.
 Afterwards, use a mild, sulphate-free shampoo to wash the hair and do not use hot water on the scalp for a week.